chanfe/playground/README.md

 # playground
-A place to test things
+A place to test things and practics